richachoudhary/SMS-Message-Spam-Detector/README.md

 # SMS-Message-Spam-Detector
-An end-to-end machine learning NLP application deployed using Flask framework To run this application install the virtual environment, run python app.py and visit http://localhost:5000.
+An end-to-end machine learning NLP application deployed using Flask framework The training dataset from a  [Kaggle SMS Dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset)

+To run this application install the virtual environment, run python app.py and visit http://localhost:5000.

 Demo run 1: